Fire and Watershed Recovery

 3. Flash flooding and debris flows are a VERY serious safety threat post fire - for YEARS to come.
 That is why Grand County and Northern Water are focused on watershed assessment, recovery, and early warning systems.
 For example, the pictures below depict how one house was moved off its foundation two years after the 2016 Hayden Pass fire near Coaldale, CO.

 The National Weather Service provides essential information regarding flash floods and debris flow events post fire.
 They state that a good rule of thumb is, "If you can look uphill from where you are and see a burnt-out area, you are at risk."

 Colorado Geological Survey explains debris and mud flows and how to stay safe post-fire.
-Click the link above for more information and watch the video below.
+Click here or the link above for more information and watch the video below.

 Grand County and Northern Water are partnering and collaborating with other critical partners to ensure the most efficient and effective coordination of emergency watershed restoration efforts in areas of Grand County affected by the East Troublesome Fire.
 Please refer to the fact sheets below regarding the most recent efforts to help the watersheds recover.